sf-adams/Notes_JS/javascript/questions.md

   It is passed to some method as an argument or option.

-3. ### What is closure?

-  A function that is to be executed **after** another function has finished executing.

-  It is passed to some method as an argument or option.

 4. ### What are truthy and falsy values?

 5. ### Is JavaScript weakly or strongly typed?